Semantic-Enhanced Time-Series Forecasting via Large Language Models: Methods

-\textbf{Semantic Space.} The semantic space is the semantic embedding obtained by mapping the word embedding of a large language model through a linear layer, which we collectively refer to as the semantic space.
-Specifically, we map the Word Embedding layer from $W \in \mathbb{R}^{V \times C} $ to $S \in \mathbb{R}^{K \times C}$~\cite{aligning}.
-The pre-trained word embeddings from LLM are used as general features, and a linear transformation is applied to transfer the features to a new semantic space, allowing the model to match the time series of the TS Embeddings.
+\textbf{Semantic Space.} We construct the semantic space by projecting the word embedding matrix of the pre-trained LLM through a linear layer.
+Specifically, the word embedding matrix $\mathbf{W} \in \mathbb{R}^{V \times C}$ is mapped to $\mathbf{S} \in \mathbb{R}^{K_s \times C}$~\citep{aligning}.
+The resulting semantic representations serve as general linguistic priors and are aligned with the TS embeddings for temporal modeling.

 We input both the semantic space and temporal features into the TSCC to obtain enhanced semantics, as shown in Fig.~\ref{SE-LLM}(b).
 Following this, the LLM embeds Time-Adapter into the Multi-Head Attention to further refine the model's ability to understand temporal patterns in the time series data, as shown in Fig.~\ref{SE-LLM}(c).
 This component enhances the overall temporal pattern recognition by integrating additional contextual information, enabling better forecasting performance.
-Finally, the Decoder component decodes the output from the LLM to produce the final prediction, which can be formulated as:
+Finally, the Decoder component decodes the output from the LLM to produce the final prediction as: